 I trained in musical theatre from the age of 10, performing at The Wycombe Swan in eight shows as well as appearing on a West End Stage.
 My teenage years in the theatre taught me a) that I’m at my happiest on a stage of some description, and b) how to laugh at myself.
 One cannot take oneself too seriously when put in a pink velvet catsuit by the costume department.

 I’ve been a hip hop dance performer, teacher and choreographer since I was 17.
 By day I wear pretty tea dresses and heels, but by night I don baggy trackies, customised Nike trainers and a questionable dance face.

-Much like TV, film fascinates me.
+Much like audio, film production fascinates me.
 Ideally I’d quite like to be paid to lurk around on film sets and watch all the exciting goings on like some sort of live behind the scenes DVD feature, but as far as I’m aware that isn’t a legitimate job.
 Instead I’ll settle for spending hours quoting the Lord of the Rings script along with the film.